CarolineChirenje/blueprint1989/docs/technical documents/Notifications.md

 **Route:** `/profile/notifications`

 - Loads `GET /notification-preferences` on init.
-- **Health Alerts section:** Types with `isAdminControlled = true` shown as read-only labels with their current state (enabled/disabled).
-- **Timer Alarm Sound section:** Device-local toggle that mutes/unmutes the in-browser audio alarm played when a health timer (BGL or blood pressure) expires.
-Stored in `localStorage` under key `vitara-alarm-muted`.
-Not synced to the server — preference is per-device.
-- **My Preferences section:** Types with `isAdminControlled = false` shown as toggle switches.
+- All 5 notification types shown as toggle switches.
-- **Save button:** Calls `PUT /notification-preferences` with the array of changed preferences (timer alarm mute is saved immediately, not via this button).
+- **Save button:** Calls `PUT /notification-preferences` with the array of changed preferences.

 ### Admin: Per-User Notification Preferences